mhoelzer/katasES6/README.md

 3. complete katas

 ## Installing Dependencies
-To install dependencies, fork this repository, and clone it clone it to your machine.
+To install dependencies, *fork this repository, and clone it* to your machine.
 From the root of the repository.
 Remember that because you are _forking_ a repository, there is no need to create a new directory or run `npm init` in it first.
 Once you have this repository on your machine, you